Ireland Visa Processing Times: What to Expect in 2026

 How to Check If Your Application Has Been Decided

 You can search your application number in this data using the Snifox Ireland Visa Status Tracker.
-Enter your application number (found on your VFS acknowledgement slip) and the tracker will tell you whether a decision has been recorded.
+Enter your application number (found on your acknowledgement slip or reference document) and the tracker will tell you whether a decision has been recorded.

 If your application number does not appear, it means a decision has not yet been published β your application is still being processed.